Factoid: Close to 11% of the total child population of the Democratic Republic of the Congo is orphaned.

 - Agricultural project: Congolese partner SABEC is involved in developing the agricultural project with French association SEL, to provide food and income to support the orphan work, in addition to providing agricultural training and animal husbandry for the older boys.

 - Youth Educational Project: Social services/humanitarian training program for youth trains young people to become mentors and encourages them to launch their own humanitarian initiatives.

-- Incubating Micro-Enterprise: Micro-enterprise endeavor to enable needy young people and women to start their own business venture and thereby pay for their studies and/or support their families.
+- Incubating Micro-Enterprise Leading to Work Opportunities and Economic Growth: Micro-enterprise endeavor to enable needy young people and women to start their own business venture and thereby pay for their studies and/or support their families.